codership/documentation/galeracluster/source/architecture.rst

 .. index::
    pair: wsrep API; Descriptions

-The write-set replication API is a generic replication plugin interface for databases.
+The :term:`wsrep API` is a generic replication plugin interface for databases.
 It defines a set of application callbacks and replication plugin calls.

 The wsrep API uses a replication model that considers the database server to have a state.
 The state refers to the contents of the database.
 When a database is in use, clients modify the database content, thus changing its state.
 The wsrep API represents the changes in the database state as a series of atomic changes, or transactions.